KohRonald/Upgradeable-Smart-Contracts/README.md

     implementation = newImplementation;
   }
   ```
-  - All storage variables are stored in the proxy contract and not the implementation contract
-    - There is no need to move storage variables when upgrading the implementation contract
-    - On adding new storage variables in implementation contracts, the proxy will pick those variables up and store them on the proxy contract

   #### Proxy Terminology
   1. The implementation Contract
      - Which has all the code of the protocol